 Twenty Ounce Pippin is a large green apple with a mildly tart flavor.
 This American heirloom is most commonly used for applesauce or for making dried apple chips.
 While not the strongest-tasting green apple, the Twenty Ounce Pippin is among the largest!

 Calville Blanc d’Hiver is an heirloom French green apple used in classic french baking recipes.
 This heritage variety is pale green and generally a bit lumpy.
 Calville Blanc d’Hiver is a favorite cooking apple of French chefs and is gaining popularity as an apple pie apple in the US.

 The Green Pippin Apple is a rare tart heirloom American apple variety.
 These medium-sized apples have a true deep green peel with some russeting (particularly around the stem).
 The juicy flesh is nicely acidic, making this variety wonderful for desserts like apple pie or for tart apple butter.

 Grenadier is a tart green English heritage cooking apple with tender flesh.
 The light green peel turns a green-yellow shade as the fruit ripens, and the inner flesh is also tinged with a light green hue.
 Grenadier apples are most commonly used in applesauce or pureed apple applications such as apple butter.

 Manks Codlin is a tart, firm green cooking apple from the Isle of Man.
 These apples are bright green, and sometimes develop a few red blush patches when temperatures dip substantially in autumn.
 This hardy green apple has yellow-green flesh.

-23. Pink Pearl Apples
+29. Pink Pearl apple

 Pink Pearl is a sweet-tart apple with a dusty grey-green peel that camouflages truly vibrant pink flesh.
-This apple is the perfect surprise for those who like their apples a little bit different.
+This apple is the perfect surprise for those who like their apples a little bit differently.
 They’re a bit hard to find, but they’ll be the center of attention on your appetizer board!